Frequently asked questions

 Please only provide contact details via the ECB’s online portal.
 If you have not yet received your user ID and password, or you wish to change the name of the fee debtor, please contact the fees team, preferably by email at SSMfirstname.lastname@example.org.

-If your group includes a new subsidiary which was not listed on the fee debtor notification form you originally provided, you can notify the ECB by submitting one of the following forms:
+If your group includes a new subsidiary which was not listed on the fee debtor notification form you originally provided, you should notify the ECB by submitting one of the following forms:

 - A new fee debtor notification form covering all the supervised entities in the group

-- The simplified fee debtor notification form which serves as an update to the originally provided form and contains the new subsidiary’s written consent to the appointment of the previously nominated fee debtor
+- The simplified fee debtor notification form which contains the new subsidiary’s written consent to the appointment of the previously nominated fee debtor and serves as an update to the originally provided form

 - Do I need to report any change in my bank’s situation, for instance mergers, absorption or de-authorisation?
 What should I do if a change is not reflected in the supervisory fee notice I have received?